National Science Foundation.

 4. Contributed to the development of broad science and engineering policy and its support.

-5. Influenced and encouraged the next generation of scientist and engineers.
+5. Influenced and encouraged the next generation of scientists and engineers.

 6. Achieved broad recognition outside the nominee's area of specialization.